Italian Eritrea: The end of the colony

-When the Allies captured Italian-held Eritrea in January 1941, most of the infrastructure and the industrial areas were extremely damaged and the remaining ones (like the Asmara-Massawa Cableway) were successively removed and sent to India and Kenya as war reparations.
+When the Allies Eritrea in January 1941, most of the infrastructure and the industrial areas were extremely damaged and the remaining ones (like the Asmara-Massawa Cableway) were successively removed and sent to India and Kenya as war reparations.

 The subsequent Italian guerrilla war was supported by many Eritrean colonial troops (like the hero of Eritrean independence, Hamid Idris Awate) until the Italian armistice in September 1943.
 Eritrea was placed under British military administration after the Italian surrender in World War II.
-After the defeat of Italy, there were 70,000 Italian settlers in Eritrea.
+After the defeat of Italy, there were a lot of former Italian settlers in Eritrea who went back to Italy.

 The British initially maintained the Italian administration of Eritrea, but the country soon became involved in a violent process of independence (from the British in the late 1940s and after 1952 from the Ethiopians, who annexed Eritrea in that year).

-During the final years of World War II some Italian Eritreans like Vincenzo DiMeglio defended politically the presence of Italians in Eritrea and successively promoted the independence of Eritrea.
+During the final years of World War II some people like Vincenzo DiMeglio defended politically the presence of Italians in Eritrea and successively promoted the independence of Eritrea.
 He went to Rome to participate in a conference for the independence of Eritrea, promoted by the Vatican.

 After the war DiMeglio was named director of the Comitato Rappresentativo Italiani dell' Eritrea (CRIE).
 In 1947 he supported the creation of the Associazione Italo-Eritrei and the Associazione Veterani Ascari, in order to ally with the Eritreans favorable to Italy in Eritrea.

 As a result of these creations, he cofounded the Partito Nuova Eritrea Pro Italia (Party of Shara Italy) in September 1947 as an Eritrean political party favorable to the Italian presence in Eritrea.
 It obtained more than 200,000 applications for membership in a single month, the majority of whom were former Italian soldiers and Eritrean Ascari.
 The organization was even backed by the government of Italy.
 The main objective of this party was Eritrean freedom, but they had a pre-condition that stated that before independence the country should be governed by Italy for at least 15 years.

 With the peace treaty of 1947, the new Italian Republic officially accepted the end of the colony.
 As a consequence the Italian community started to disappear, especially after the Ethiopian Empire took control of Eritrea in 1952.